The first part of the tutorial is here: Database project for Visual Basic .NET Express users

 In the image above, the FName field is being dragged on the Form.
 Your mouse cursor will change shape.

-Click the Navigation arrows to scroll through the database.
+Click the Navigation arrows to scroll through the database, where it says 1 of 5.
 When you've played around with the controls, stop the form from running, and return to Design View.

 Drag and Drop more Fields to your form.
 But don't align them yet.
 We'll see an easy way to do this.
 But once you've dragged the fields to your form, it might look like this: